What is a Scanner? | Scan Our Documents Easily

 Cylinder Type

-Devices of this type offer less quality.
-But, their only drawback is that they only allow paper scanning.
+Devices of this type offer lower quality.
+However, their only drawback is that they only allow paper scanning.
 In these devices, there is a roller for document placement.
 Moreover, a reading lens scans the paper as it passes with the traction system.

 Hand Type